Schools and Libraries Save 10% on Little Free Libraries

 - The discount is available to schools and libraries only.

 To take advantage of this pricing, contact Kimberly at customerservice(at)littlefreelibrary.org, and she will answer any questions you may have.
+You may order directly from our online catalog if you’d like to purchase 5 or fewer Libraries.

 Please also note that there is a separate order form and purchasing process for schools.
 Click here to learn more.